basiljewellery28-blip/eliphasx-v2-frontend/public/legal/privacy-policy.md

 6. **Data Portability:** Receive your data in a portable format
 7. **Withdraw Consent:** Withdraw consent at any time

-To exercise these rights, email us at privacy@eliphasx.co.za
+To exercise these rights, email us at eliphasxsupport@basilx.co.za

 ---